hakwolf/smartProxy-mysql/README.md

 ## License

-kingshard is under the Apache 2.0 license.
+SmartPo is under the Apache 2.0 license.
 See the [LICENSE](./doc/License) directory for details.